 You can choose to take photos/ record videos with Facebook’s in-app camera or upload your existing media.

-Afterward, you can touch up your stories with texts, filters, stickers, audios, etc. like you can do with Instagram Stories.
+Afterward, you can touch up your stories with texts, filters, stickers, audio, etc. like you can do with Instagram Stories.

 When someone views Facebook Stories without swiping immediately, stories under photo format last 5 seconds while those under video format last 26 seconds.
 If your video exceeds this time limit, it’ll be auto-split into 26-second segments that play after one another.